 A medical degree (MBChB) or its international equivalent, is required.
 We may also consider applicants who are in a profession allied to medicine or who have relevant work experience in a clinical context.
 Candidates with a relevant background and alternative qualifications should contact us for further details.

 English language requirements

-If you are not a citizen of one of these countries, you can provide evidence in the form of one of the result certificates listed below.
+If you are not a citizen of one of these countries, you must provide evidence of your competence in written and spoken English.

 You will need a computer with stable internet access and an up-to-date browser.

 We make sure to provide materials that will be accessible regardless of your Internet Service Provider (ISP) or the speed of your modem.

 The programme is accessed through the University of Edinburgh portal, MyEd, and delivered though the online learning environment, Moodle.
 These are password protected and you can access the University library and email through MyEd.

 You are expected to have your own software, such as Microsoft Office, for word processing tasks.